sjentsch/lsjDocs/Ch16/Ch16_Bayes_5.rst

 contrast, notice that the Bayesian test does not even reach 2:1 odds in favour of an effect, and would be considered very weak evidence at best.
 In my experience that is a pretty typical outcome.
-Bayesian methods usually require more evidence before rejecting the null.
+Bayesian methods usually require more evidence before rejecting the null hypothesis.

 Paired samples *t*-test
 ~~~~~~~~~~~~~~~~~~~~~~~

 Back in section :doc:`../Ch11/Ch11_tTest_05` I discussed the |chico|_ data set
 in which student grades were measured on two tests, and we were interested in
 finding out whether grades went up from test 1 to test 2.
-Because every
+Because every student
-student did both tests, the tool we used to analyse the data was a paired
+did both tests, the tool we used to analyse the data was a paired samples
-samples *t*-test. :numref:`fig-bayes3` shows the jamovi results table for the
+*t*-test. :numref:`fig-bayes3` shows the jamovi results table for the
-conventional ``Paired Samples T-Test`` alongside the ``Bayes Factor``
+conventional ``Paired Samples T-Test`` alongside the ``Bayes Factor`` analysis.
-analysis.
-At this point, I hope you can read this output without any
+At this point, I hope you can read this output without any difficulty.
+The data
-difficulty.
-The data provide evidence of about 6000:1 in favour of the
+provide evidence of about 6000:1 in favour of the alternative.
+We could
-alternative.
-We could probably reject the null with some confidence!
+probably reject the null hypothesis with some confidence!

 .. ----------------------------------------------------------------------------